Rebuilding Lives, Restoring Hope

 Flood Disaster Recovery collaboration with Drought Angels & DHL

-Good360 and DHL partnered to deliver over $600,000 worth of brand new goods including clothing, shoes, toys, nappies and kitchenware to Drought Angels in Queensland to support communities affected by flood.
+Good360 and DHL partnered to deliver over $600,000 worth of brand-new goods, including clothing, shoes, toys, nappies and kitchenware to Drought Angels in Queensland to support communities affected by flood.